rancher/rancher-docs/docs/faq/general-faq.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/faq/general-faq"/>
 </head>

-This FAQ is a work in progress designed to answers the questions our users most frequently ask about Rancher v2.x.
+This FAQ is a work in progress designed to answer the questions most frequently asked about Rancher v2.x.

-See [Technical FAQ](technical-items.md), for frequently asked technical questions.
+See the [Technical FAQ](technical-items.md) for frequently asked technical questions.

 <br/>